RAE Larynx

-RAE Larynx on a cordite-fired catapult of the destroyer HMS Stronghold in July 1927.
+RAE Larynx on a cordite-fired catapult of the destroyer in July 1927.
 The man on the box is Dr. George Gardner, later Director of the RAE.

 The Royal Aircraft Establishment Larynx (from "Long Range Gun with Lynx engine") was an early British pilotless aircraft, to be used as a guided anti-ship weapon.
 Started in September 1925, it was an early cruise missile guided by an autopilot.

 Background

-Using an unmanned aircraft full of explosives, guided by radio, had emerged during the First World War when the Royal Aircraft Factory had experimented with monoplane aircraft launched into the air from a track and guided by an autopilot, the principles of which had been developed by Professor Archibald Low.
-The Ruston Proctor AT (Aerial Target, a name intended to disguise its purpose), was a radio controlled biplane designed by Henry Folland, to bring down German Zeppelin airships.
+Using an unmanned aircraft full of explosives, guided by radio, was an idea that emerged during the First World War.
+The Royal Aircraft Factory had experimented with monoplane aircraft, launched into the air, from a track and guided by an autopilot, the principles of which had been developed by Professor Archibald Low.
+The Ruston Proctor AT (Aerial Target, a name intended to disguise its purpose) was a radio controlled biplane designed by Henry Folland, to bring down German Zeppelin airships.
 The aircraft proved mediocre when it was demonstrated and was dropped.

 In May 1919 the Admiralty asked the Air Ministry for a target aeroplane, flown by remote-control, for anti-aircraft practice.
-The Royal Aircraft Establishment began tests of a small monoplane similar to the earlier Royal Aircraft Factory design.
-Trials began in 1922 of pilotless aeroplanes launched from ships and controlled from there or from another aircraft nearby.
+The Royal Aircraft Establishment began tests of a small monoplane, similar to the earlier Royal Aircraft Factory design.
+Trials began in 1922 of pilotless aeroplanes launched from ships and controlled by wireless from there or from another aircraft nearby.
 By 1925 the research was advanced enough for the Admiralty and Air Ministry to contemplate using such an aircraft for attacks on targets in the air and on the ground.

 With no need to protect a pilot, no need for defensive measures, an unmanned bomber would cost less, fly faster, further and carry more bombs in any weather, to drop bombs or crash on a target.
-With no need to land, an undercarriage would not be necessary and with no problem of control at low speed, the top speed could be much higher.
-A weapon like this would be useful against the most elaborately defended targets or it could be a decoy, reducing the risk to manned bombers.
+With no need to land, an undercarriage would not be necessary and with no problem of control at low speed, the maximum speed could be much higher.
+A weapon like this would be useful against the most elaborately defended targets or it could be used as a decoy, reducing the risk of sending manned bombers.
 The possibility that other countries were working along similar lines suggested that Britain also had to work on counter-measures.